jaspector

 Verified county permits are required for floodplain development in unincorporated areas, for all new, altered, repaired, or enlarged septic systems regardless of acreage, and for driveways or culvert work within county right-of-way.
 A blanket county general building permit requirement for all construction in unincorporated Washington County was not found in public sources.

+Not all construction work requires a permit in unincorporated Washington County, TX.
 The following work is generally exempt: Development or construction outside the floodplain does not require a county floodplain permit; Routine septic maintenance such as tank pumping does not require a septic permit.
 Note: No comprehensive public exempt-work list for general construction in unincorporated Washington County was found.
 The record reviewed supports floodplain, OSSF, driveway or culvert, and related development controls, not a blanket county building department exemption schedule.
+When in doubt, confirm with the local building department before starting work.